MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    >**Note**: Wait for the download to complete.
 This might take about 5 minutes.

 1. Once the download completes, extract the content of the downloaded .ZIP file into the **F:\VMs** folder.

+   >**Note**: As Microsoft Edge doesn't prompt by default, you may need to manually copy the .VHD file to the F:\VMs folder.

 1. Within the Remote Desktop session to **az801l07a-hv-vm**, switch to the **Hyper-V Manager** console, select the **AZ801L07A-VM1** node, and then select **Import Virtual Machine**.
 This will start the **Import Virtual Machine** wizard.
 1. On the **Before You Begin** page of the **Import Virtual Machine** wizard, select **Next >**.
 1. On the **Locate Folder** page of the **Import Virtual Machine** wizard, specify the location of the extracted **Virtual Machines** folder and select **Next >**: